 Managing people and facilities takes an exorbitant amount of time and dedication, to be able to produce results at a high level.
-Outside of the normal day to day tasks, there are special projects being assigned, new procedures and tools to implement, and multiple fires, both large and small, to be squelched.
+Outside of the normal day to day tasks, there are special projects being assigned, new procedures and facility management tools to implement, and multiple fires, both large and small, to be squelched.
 Soon, even the best FM will find themselves stretched.
 But, passing off responsibility seems almost like losing control for many managerial minded people.
 There are, however, numerous methods and tools, which can ease this process.
 Proper delegation is an art and can be easily mishandled, if one is not properly prepared.
 Below are a few key tips to remember when starting or continuing the delegation process.

 Establish Clear Goals and Expectations

 Whenever any process is at it's inception, it is imperative to know what is expected and a general timeframe of how long the process will take.
 Facilities Managers must always take into consideration these factors and it is the same for your delegates.
 They must know, with substantial detail, what is expected of them, both in quality of work and time of completion.
 Treat them with the same level of trust and professionalism you would want, but make sure your expectations are realistic.
 Giving clear parameters are paramount to success.